 - Improve strength

-Cotton fibres have or stains natural color variations.
-This stain need to remove to achieve a sweet-sounding whiteness.
+Cotton fibres have or stains and natural color variations.
+This stain needs to be removed to achieve a sweet-sounding whiteness.
 Bleaching agents used are hydrogen peroxide or sodium hypochlorite, to remove the stains and natural color pigments.
 Since, resulting in a uniform and brighter fabric.

-Mercerization is process to enhance luster, dyeability and strength of cotton fibres.
+Mercerization is a process of enhancing the luster, dyeability, and strength of cotton fibers.
 This process involves treating the fabric with a strong alkali solution.
-So under controlled tension typically sodium hydroxide.
-This process allow cotton fibres to swell.
+Mercerization of cotton fiber is done under controlled tension typically sodium hydroxide.
+Theprocess of mercerization of cotton fiber allows cotton fibers to swell.
 Also, resulting in improved properties and increased surface area.

 .